 Regarding homeschooling, here is what I’ve told my children a few times in the past when things got hairy:

 “In the state of Minnesota, you are required to be educated from ages 7-16.
 You have the choice to be educated here or at the public school.
 Here are my expectations if we’re going to homeschool.
 You make the choice.”

 Homeschooling can be a very flexible journey steeped in freedom, but that doesn’t mean it’s void of responsibility.
-Give your kids the opportunity to experience and be comfortable with independence so they can take on the world.
+Give your kids the opportunity to experience and be comfortable with independence so, as independent homeschoolers, they can take on the world.